Ryan-rsm-McKenzie/CommonLibSSE/README.md

 ## Notes
 * CommonLib is incompatible with SKSE and is intended to replace it as a static dependency.
 However, you will still need the runtime component.

+## Tutorial
+Learn how to build your very first SKSE plugin using CommonLib by following [this video tutorial](https://www.youtube.com/watch?v=FLRhsrQ8mqw).